brandur/sorg/content/passages-drafts/002-japan.md

 ### Shibu Onsen (#shibu-onsen)

-A little down the road from Jigokudani is Shibu Onsen.
+A little down the road from Jigokudani is a town called Shibu Onsen.
+"Onsen" (♨) is the Japanese word for a natural hot spring.
+Some towns, like Shibu Onsen, that are intrinsically linked to the hot springs they were built for have the word built right into their names.

+The town has a narrow main road with nine bath houses built along it that makes an amazing walk.
+Most of them don't even

 > It is said that good fortune comes to those who do the entire bath house tour by visiting all nine.